Signed in as:

 You may think a game as simple as stacking pairs and runs has no strategy — but think again.
 Here are some tips to get you started.
 What clever tactics will you discover?

-If you draw two of the same card, you can flip them over immediately as a new scoring pair or split them up to use in other stacks — the choice depends on your situation.
+If you draw two of the same cards, you can flip them over immediately as a new scoring pair or split them up to use in other stacks (look for same color pairs and/or runs) — the choice depends on your situation.

 Wild Cards can complete both pairs and runs, so use them strategically for your best point advantage.